TheForceEngine/TheForceEngine.github.io/Documentation.md

 title: Documentation
 ---
 ## Installation
 To "install" The Force Engine, unzip the archive into its own directory, such as `C:/Games/TFE/`.
-You can place mod zip files or directories into the `Mods/` directory within the TFE directory.
+You can place mod zip files or directories into the `Mods/` within the TFE directory.
 Then simply run `TheForceEngine.exe` and if you have Dark Forces installed using GOG or Steam it should automatically find it.
 See *Getting Started* below.
 Note that TFE stores saves, set up info, screenshots, log files, and similar items under `Documents/TheForceEngine/`.
 A portable installation option, where all data is kept in the local directory, is planned for the future.

+## Minimum Requirements
+* Windows 7, 64-bit
+* GPU with OpenGL 3.3 or better compatibility

+*Note that there are plans to lower the requirements for using the classic software renderer in the future.
+However, the minimum requirements for GPU Renderer support are here to stay.
+For now only OpenGL is supported, which might limit the use of some older Intel integrated GPUs that would otherwise be capable.
+There are near-term plans to add DirectX 10/11, Vulkan, and maybe Metal render backends which should enable more GPUs to run the engine efficiently.*

 ## Getting Started
 The current version of The Force Engine does not yet support Outlaws, that it is planned for version 2.0.
 You will find references to Outlaws in the TFE UI - such as the game data source.
 However the game is not yet playable.